-- Annually, check the condition of the hoses and make sure that there are no visible cracks, abrasion, or deterioration. - Replace worn parts with genuine, marine-grade parts only. - Bi-monthly, inspect the fuel system for presence of water in the fuel tank. - Presence of water in fuel can be checked by inspecting the contents of the fuel filter. - If any water is found, it must be removed and the whole fuel tank dried before the tank can be refilled with fuel. - Examine the fuel tank and lines for corrosion and leaks.
+- Annually, check the condition of the hoses and make sure that there are no visible cracks, abrasion, or deterioration. - Replace worn parts with genuine, marine-grade parts only. - Bi-annually and for winter storage, check the fuel tank compartment for possible accumulated water.
+This can be done by inserting a thin hose through the aluminium pipe at top of the tank.
+The pipe guides the hose to the lowest part of the fuel tank compartment.
+The compartment can then be emptied with wet-dry vacuum cleaner connected to the hose. - Bi-monthly, inspect the fuel system for presence of water in the fuel tank. - Presence of water in fuel can be checked by inspecting the contents of the fuel filter. - If any water is found, it must be removed and the whole fuel tank dried before the tank can be refilled with fuel. - Examine the fuel tank and lines for corrosion and leaks.